MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Experiment

 \item V2P cannot generate grammarly corrected summaries and it produces many short phrases containing only product attributes.
 This phenomenon explains why V2P shows good performance on BLEU-1 in Tab.~\ref{per_com}, but performs poorly when tested using n-gram based metrics with a large $n$ (e.g., BLEU-3, BLEU-4 and S-BLEU).
 Differently, \ours can generate more coherent and descriptive product summaries containing rich product attribute information described by n-grams with a large $n$.
 For example, the generated summary of \ours contains several n-grams with a relatively large $n$, e.g., ``The asymmetrical contrasting color lines are energetic'' and ``the drawstring design on both sides of the middle waist''.
 And these n-grams are also contained in the human-written summary.
 This observation shows that \ours can capture the product attributes which are better described using n-grams with large n values.
 Therefore, \ours can generate more coherent and readable summaries as discussed in Sec.~\ref{sec:op}.

 \item From the generated summaries, we can see that \ours is able to model the product appearances manifested in the image (i.e., the underlined parts: ``asymmetrical'', ``shirt top'' and ``The drawstring design on both sides of the middle waist''), while \ours-w/o-Image cannot.
-Hence, the image modality indeeds enhance the product summarization by providing additional signal to guide the summarization to generate texts that mostly attract customers' interest.
+Hence, the image modality indeeds enhances the product summarization by providing additional signal to guide the model to generate the attractive summaries.

 \end{enumerate}